daytonn/ecto_cooler/README.md

 - ### Automatic pluralization

-  - `EctoCooler` uses `Inflex` when generating functions to create readable english function names automatically.
+  - `EctoCooler` uses `DropsInflector` when generating functions to create readable english function names automatically.
 For example, given the schema `Person`, a function named `all_people/1` is generated.

 - ### Generate documentation for each generated function